S&W 3566: An IPSC Game-Changer that Didn’t

 Frequently Asked Questions

-Despite meeting initial criteria, the S&W 3566 was ultimately disqualified from competition due to political maneuvering within USPSA.
-The organization later changed the rules, mandating a minimum bullet diameter of .400 inches for Major power factor, effectively ending the .356 TSW's viability.
+Despite meeting initial criteria, the USPSA Board of Directors voted against authorizing the 3566.
+They subsequently changed the rules to require a minimum bullet diameter of .400 inches for Major power factor, effectively ending the .356 TSW's viability in competition.

 More Range & Competition Videos You Might Like